Survey Style & Motion

 Question Style Options

-If your survey uses the Simple layout, then there are multiple question style options available to you.
+If your survey uses the New Survey Taking Experience, there are multiple question style options available to you.
 These options affect the survey taker experience when taking the survey.
 The question customization options include:

 - Show radio buttons for multiple choice questions: When enabled, multiple choice question answer choices will use radio buttons instead of a fully clickable button.